burstable-ai/burst/docs/source/cifar10.rst

 The example is implemented two ways:

-  * as a command-line python script that can be run remotely through burst (data visualizations are written into an output folder)
+  * as a command-line python script that can be run remotely through burst (`Run from the command line using burst`_).
+Data visualizations are written into an output folder.
-  * in interactive Jupyter notebooks, with in-notebook visualizations
+  * in interactive Jupyter notebooks (`Running examples in Jupyter using burst`_), with in-notebook visualizations

 Burst can support both types of model training.